josh-works/josh-works.github.io/_pages/scootering.md

 I pursue ease, joy, and meaningfulness.
 Sometimes successfully.

 A big part of that ease and joy comes from being able to nearly effortlessly move around the city I live in, parking literally whereever I want, always very close to my destination.
-I ride something a bit bigger than a bicycle, that is fairly fast, and powered by something other than my own legs.
+I ride something a bit bigger than a bicycle, that is fairly fast, and powered by something other than my own legs, that is not a motorcycle.

 It's a scooter, and you deserve to be warned that I'm going to low-key try to convince you to buy a scooter, or move your overton window towards that being a reasonable decision.
+For example: do you ride a bycycle? congrats, you have some of the requisite skills, AND riding a scooter can be WAY safer than riding a bike.

+Do you have a deep-in-your-soul fear and distrust around nearly everything associated with motorcycles? me _toooo_.
+One of my favorite scooter facts is: "there is no shifting mechanism".
+Everything about the throttle is a twist with the right hand, no clutch, no shifting.
+This leads to safety, ease, peace, smoother learning processes.

+Lastly, you're right to find "other people also using the road" to be the most dangerous part of using a scooter.
+If it was just you and empty asphalt, you'd be able to safely do anything.
+The danger is instantly multiplied when there are other users of the space, especially users inside of cars and car-like things. generally internal combustion engines and four tires, sometimes electric, sometimes six tires.
+You get the vibe.
+They weigh 3000-6000 lbs, can be very throttly, etc. We can talk about all of this, *and* it's the part that stresses me out the most, *and* it's rooted in supremacy in american institutions and the people who built them!
+Yay!

+In other words, some of the "norms" I've picked up

 Alternatively, if you're already scooter-curious, or you already ride a bike around the city, I think you've got the skills and the disposition to go make it happen, and I'll try to help you down that path, too.